niklaushirt/awx-waiops/README.md

 ###   🚀 Start here [Create Kubernetes Observer](#51-create-kubernetes-observer-for-event-manager)

-Just click and follow the 🚀 and execute the steps marked with  .
+Just click and follow the 🚀 and execute all the steps.

 > ### Minimal Configuration
 >